|Home » TECHNOLOGY » Wind Turbine Technology » The Technical Challenge of a Unique Technology » Design styles|

 Variable speed has some attractions, but also brings cost and reliability concerns.
 It was seen as a way of the future, with expected cost reduction and performance improvements in variable speed drive technology.
 To some extent this has been realised.
-There was never a clear case for variable speed on economic grounds, with small energy gains being offset by extra costs and also additional losses in the variable speed drive.
+However, there was never a clear case for variable speed on economic grounds, with small energy gains being offset by extra costs and also additional losses in the variable speed drive.
 The current drive towards variable speed in new large wind turbines relates to greater operational flexibility and concerns about power quality of traditional stall regulated wind turbines.
-Two-speed systems emerged during the 1980s and 1990s as a compromise, improving energy capture and noise emission characteristics of stall regulated wind turbines.
-The stall regulated design remains viable, but variable speed technology offers better output power quality to the grid and this is now driving the design route of the largest machines.
-Some experiments are underway with the combination of variable speed and stall regulation, but variable speed combines naturally with pitch regulation.
+Two-speed systems emerged during the 1980s and 1990s as a compromise, improving the energy capture and noise emission characteristics of stall regulated wind turbines.
+The stall-regulated design remains viable, but variable speed technology offers better output power quality to the grid and this is now driving the design route of the largest machines.
+Some experiments are underway with the combination of variable speed and stall regulation, although variable speed combines naturally with pitch regulation.
 For reasons related to the methods of power control, an electrical variable speed system allows pitch control to be effective and not overactive.

 Another significant impetus to the application of pitch control, and specifically pitch control with independent pitching of each blade, is the acceptance by certification authorities that this allows the rotor to be considered as having two independent braking systems acting on the low speed shaft.
 Hence, only a parking brake is required for the overall safety of the machine.